Christopher-Schulze/Torwell/docs/TROUBLESHOOTING.md

 - If `Error::Timeout` occurs, the Tor bootstrap exceeded the allowed time.
 Check your network or increase the limit.
 - The function `connect_with_backoff` enforces a maximum overall connection time and logs each retry.

+## Rate Limits

+Some commands are throttled to avoid excessive resource usage.
+By default:

+- The `connect` command may be invoked up to **3 times per minute**.
+- The `get_logs` command may be invoked up to **10 times per minute**.

+Exceeding these limits results in an `Error::RateLimited` response.
+When a connection attempt is blocked, the frontend also receives a `tor-status-update` event with status `RATE_LIMIT` so the user is informed immediately.